Peidong-Wang/MailPro/README.md

 ## MailPro
-A command line tool notifying the user via email when a program finishes (the entire output of the program).
+A command line tool notifying the user via email when a program finishes (the command and output of the program).
 Useful when running a time consuming program.

 ### Install (configure, more precisely)